Recipes for the High Holy Days

-Honey cake is the traditional cake of the "Land of Milk and Honey."
-Honey cake is a must for the Jewish New Year, Rosh Hashana, since its sweetness symbolizes the wishes for a good year ahead.
+Honey cake is the traditional cake of the "Land of Milk and Honey," the biblical name for Israel.
+Honey cake is a must for the Jewish New Year, Rosh Hashanah, since its sweetness symbolizes the wishes for a good year ahead.

 Simanim is Hebrew for "omens."
 This salad incorporates many of the traditional foods eaten as good omens for the New Year.

 The traditional holiday and Sabbath bread called challah is usually braided all year long.
 On the High Holidays, we make the challah round instead in order to symbolize a whole and perfect year ahead of us.

 Tzimmes is any kind of sweet stew.
 It usually is orange in color, and includes carrots, sweet potatoes and/or prunes.
 A wide variety of dishes fall under the heading tzimmes.